FREQUENTLY ASKED QUESTIONS

 A 50% minimum deposit is required to put an order into production (more if customized, see below).
 You may call anytime during our business hours to provide credit card (Visa or M/C or Discover) payment info, as we keep retain no credit card information anywhere.
 If we need to run a charge again later, we will need to request that credit card billing information all over again, by phone.

 REMINDER: Please, for security reasons, NEVER email your credit card info or leave that info on an answering machine.

 Standard orders (without customization or use of customer's own material) are prepaid with a 50% deposit before the order goes into production, with the balance paid before the furniture leaves the factory.
 Orders involving any custom frame changes or options are subject to higher prepaid deposits, i.e. 75-100% prepaid before the order enters production.
 Currently $0 sales and use tax applies to shipments direct from the NC factory to any state outside Maine.

-Picking up custom orders from the Integrity Movers warehouse in Scarborough, Maine?
+Picking up custom orders ?
 Please click here

 for things to know and do in order to make the pickup successful.